 Liability insurance must be valid for the dates you will working as a student teacher in the classroom.
 Again, visit the deadlines link for purchasing information.

-Should you have any questions about liability insurance, please contact the Office of Field Experiences.
+Should you have any questions about liability insurance, please contact the Certification Office.

 The Student Teaching orientation will be scheduled by your University Field Supervisor.
 Attendance is mandatory.
 If you can not attend, prior arrangements must be made with your University Field Supervisor or you will be dropped from Student Teaching.